Rosanna Pansino: Other activities

-As an actress, Pansino appeared on Season 2 of VH1's Scream Queens, a reality series in which the prize was a role in one of the Saw films; she ended in 9th place.
+As an actress, Pansino appeared on Season 2 of VH1's Scream Queens, a reality series in which the prize was a role in one of the Saw films; she finished in 9th place.
 Following this, Pansino appeared in small roles on shows such as Parks and Recreation and CSI: Crime Scene Investigation.
 She voiced the role of Violet in the animated web series Broken Quest in 2013.
-In 2015, she made a cameo in the music video for "Dessert" by Dawin ft Silentó.
-In 2016, she had a recurring voice role for the television series Emo Dad and also guest starred in the Disney Channel series Bizaardvark as herself.
-Pansino starred in the third season of YouTube Red's Escape the Night as The Jet Setter in 2018, and in the fourth season as The Socialite in 2019.
-Pansino and the rest of the cast for both the third and fourth season were nominated for Streamy Awards.
-In 2023, she guest-starred as a wedding planner on NCIS: Los Angeles, which she described as a "dream come true".
+In 2015, she made a cameo in the music video for "Dessert" by Dawin ft.
+Silentó.
+In 2016, she had a recurring voice role on the television series Emo Dad and also guest starred in the Disney Channel series Bizaardvark as herself.
+Pansino starred on the third season of YouTube Red's Escape the Night as The Jetsetter in 2018, the fourth season as The Socialite in 2019, and the later three-episode follow-up series as The Fitness Instructor in 2025.
+Pansino and the rest of the cast for both the third and fourth seasons were nominated for Streamy Awards.
+In 2023, she guest starred as a wedding planner on NCIS: Los Angeles, which she described as a "dream come true."

 Pansino is a classically trained singer.
-She released her debut single, entitled "Perfect Together", in 2015.
-Produced by Kurt Hugo Schneider, it initially released a standalone release on iTunes, but a music video was released later the same year; as of 2019, it has over 20 million views.
-She has continued to post covers of popular songs on her YouTube channel, notably with songs like "Part of Your World" from the Disney movie The Little Mermaid.
+She released her debut single entitled, "Perfect Together", in 2015.
+Produced by Kurt Hugo Schneider, it was initially released as a single on iTunes, but a music video was released later the same year; as of 2019, it has over 20 million views.
+She has continued to post covers of popular songs on her YouTube channel, notably of songs like "Part of Your World" from the Disney movie The Little Mermaid.
 Such covers, including both "Part of Your World," and "Think of Me" from Phantom of the Opera, have become available to purchase on sites such as Spotify.
 As an author, in 2015, Pansino wrote and published The Nerdy Nummies Cookbook.
-The book includes selected recipes previously featured on Nerdy Nummies, along with previously featured recipes have been remastered.
-The book became a New York Times best seller, and has been listed by BookRiot on a list of "50 Must-Read Books by YouTubers".
-In 2018, Pansino released another cookbook, entitled Baking All Year Round, which was based on the same concept of her previous cookbook.
+The book included selected recipes previously featured on Nerdy Nummies, along with previously featured recipes which were remastered.
+The book became a New York Times best seller and was listed by Book Riot as one of "50 Must-Read Books by YouTubers".
+In 2018, Pansino released another cookbook entitled, Baking All Year Round, which was based on the same concept of her previous cookbook.